Welcome to the COEHP Web Site from Dean Greer

 The total student enrollment at the College of Education and Health Professions in Fall 2016 was 2,744 with 1,775 undergraduate and 969 graduate students.

 Educator preparation programs are housed in the College of Education and Health Professions, the College of Letters and Sciences, and the College of the Arts.
-English as a Second Language (ESOL), French, and Spanish education as well as initial secondary education programs in English, History, Biology, Chemistry, Earth Science, and Mathematics are offered through the College of Letters and Sciences.
+English as a Second Language (ESOL), and Spanish education as well as initial secondary education programs in English, History, Biology, Chemistry, Earth Science, and Mathematics are offered through the College of Letters and Sciences.
 The College of the Arts houses programs in music, art, and theatre education.
 Other educator preparation programs are housed in the College of Education and Health Professions.
-In addition to educator preparation programs, the College of Education and Health Professions houses programs in Exercise Science, School Library Media, Community Counseling, Health Science, and Nursing.
+In addition to educator preparation programs, the College of Education and Health Professions houses programs in Exercise Science, Clinical Mental Health Counseling, Health Sciences, and Nursing.